tsatria03/CookyCraze/docks/readme.txt

 Letter, J: Announces how many cookies you produce per bake when baking mode is inactive.
 Letter, C: Announces your current cookie count.
 Letter, R: Announces your current rank and how many cookies are needed to reach the next rank.
-Letter, M: Announces how many coins you currently have.
+Letter, M: Announces how much money you currently have.
 Control S: Saves your game progress.
 Control L: Reloads all configuration files and your save data without restarting the game.
 Useful when editing config files.
 Escape: Opens a prompt asking whether you want to quit.